Christina is a current film enthusiast and a past IB Film student who loves analyzing pieces of media and their effects on society.

 Sloth is a lack of action, and Ben is very limited in how much he can take action due to being a ghost.
 Even before he died, Ben can be categorized by his desired lack of action.
 In the bank robbery flashback, Ben is the only young Hargreeves that seems reluctant to do his part in the mission.

 If you’re raised to believe that nothing about you is special, if the benchmark is extraordinary, what do you do if you’re not?

 — Vanya, Ep.
 3

-Tension between Vanya and Allison increase as Allison becomes more suspicious of Harold.
+The tension between Vanya and Allison increases as Allison becomes more suspicious of Harold.
 Vanya, projecting onto Allison, perceives this as Allison becoming jealous of Vanya.

 Significance of the Deadly Sins: Coping Strategies and Growth of the Hargreeves

 Diego uses rage as his main coping mechanism, which is why he and Luther fight so much; they dealt with their trauma in completely opposite ways.
 Luther idolized Reginald, and Diego despised Reginald.

 Despite being very determined to kill Cha-Cha to avenge Patch's murder, when Diego actually gets the chance to do so in "The White Violin," he doesn't.

 Luther, while disillusioned with Reginald after "The Day That Wasn't", still doesn't know a non-manipulative way of interacting with others.
 As a result, his reaction to Vanya's powers is virtually identical to Reginald's reaction: locking Vanya up.